 ||Virtually any healthcare setting including hospitals, private practice clinics, and long-term care facilities.
 APRNs may also work in educational or healthcare policy settings.|

-|Licensing & Certification||Certification for Nurse Practitioners in various specialties is available through both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners.
-Nurses must also register with the Board of Nursing in the state where they choose to work.||Certification for Nurse Practitioners and Clinical Nurse Specialists is available through the American Nurses Credentialing Center (ANCC).
-Certification for Nurse Anesthetists is available from the National Board of Certification & Recertification for Nurse Anesthetists (NBCRNA).
-Certification for Nurse Midwives is available through the American Midwifery Certification Board (AMCB).|
+|Licensing & Certification||Certification for nurse practitioners in various specialties is available through both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners.
+Nurses must also register with the Board of Nursing in the state where they choose to work.||Certification for nurse practitioners and clinical nurse specialists is available through the American Nurses Credentialing Center (ANCC).
+Certification for nurse anesthetists is available from the National Board of Certification & Recertification for Nurse Anesthetists (NBCRNA).
+Certification for nurse-midwives is available through the American Midwifery Certification Board (AMCB).|

-|Continuing Education Requirements||NPs must recertify with AANP every 5 years.
+|Continuing Education Requirements||NPs must recertify with AANP every five years.
 Recertification requires at least 1000 hours of clinical practice over the past 5 years and 75 contact hours of continuing education, relevant to the NPs role and focus.
 This means an NP who works in Pediatrics must focus his or her Continuing Education on that population.
 ANCC recertification is also required every 5 years.
-As of January 1, 2014, ANCC requires 150 continuing education hours, including at least 51% directly related to the NPs focus and at least 25 hours in pharmacotherapeutics.||The continuing education requirements for APRNs depends on the specialization of the individual nurse.
+As of 2018, the ANCC requires 150 continuing education hours, including at least 51 percent directly related to the NPs focus and at least 25 hours in pharmacotherapeutics.||The continuing education requirements for APRNs depends on the specialization of the individual nurse.
 Generally speaking, in order to recertify in any specialty there will be some degree of clinical work as well as classroom work in that nurse’s specialty.|

 |Successful Personalities||Like all nurses, NPs are dedicated to patient care.
 In many states NPs are free to work without the direct supervision of a physician, meaning the most successful NPs are independent and organized.
 Patient communication is also an integral part of an NPs job, so these skills, along with empathy and the ability to interact with a very diverse population are also important to have.||An APRN must certainly be committed to providing excellent patient care.
-Because APRNs work largely patient facing positions, rather than policy or educational settings, patient communication skills are essential.
+Some APRNs work in patient-facing positions, and others work in policy or educational settings.
+In all roles, patient communication skills are essential.
 This means the ability to consult with a patient as well as families on a variety of sensitive and emotional subjects.
 APRNs are also most successful when the are organized and able to handle stress and pressures without becoming overwhelmed.|

-|Common Clinical Collaborators||Some NPs must have collaboration agreements with physicians in order to practice, meaning ultimately an MD supervises their work.
-Whether this is required for NPs depends on the state in which they practice.||In the hospital setting, APRNs will frequently collaborate with other nurses and physicians as well as hospital administrators.
-In private practice or community clinics, APRNs may have more independence and fewer collaborative requirements.|
+|Common Clinical Collaborators||Some NPs must have collaborative agreements with physicians (e.g., MD, DO, ND) in order to practice in some states.
+Whether or not this supervision is required depends on the state in which they practice.||In the hospital setting, APRNs will frequently collaborate with other nurses and physicians as well as hospital administrators.
+APRNs have more professional autonomy in full practice authority states.|